mbrand12/t10/DEVCORE.md

 the door to the Final Room open.Narrative will be in 1st person present tense for the most parts.

+I will also try to craft the narrative in such way that there is no immersion breaking.
+So hero won't suffer 1 damage or heal 1 damage but there will be a description of his state.
+There will be no help commands etc. Same goes for saving and loading.
+English is not my primary language but it will be a fun challenge.

 #### Dungeon

 The dungeon contains nine rooms which randomly change every time a new game is